RestAuth/server/doc/developer/backends.rst

 Note that in the above case, users and groups may be stored in totally different backends.

-.. autoclass:: RestAuth.backends.base.UserInstance
+.. autoclass:: backends.base.UserInstance
-.. autoclass:: RestAuth.backends.base.GroupInstance
+.. autoclass:: backends.base.GroupInstance